wtfutil/wtfdocs/content/modules/newrelic.md

 `apiKey` <br />
 Value: Your <a href="https://docs.newrelic.com/docs/apis/getting-started/intro-apis/access-rest-api-keys">New Relic API</a> token.

-`applicationId` <br />
+`applicationIDs` <br />
-The integer ID of the New Relic application you wish to report on. <br />
+The integer IDs of the New Relic applications you wish to report on. <br />
-Values: A positive integer, `0..n`.
+Values: A list of zero or more application IDs.

 `deployCount` <br />
 The number of past deploys to display on screen. <br />